fireblocks/fireblocks-agent/README.md

 #### Add validator key
-This procedure shuold happen once.
+This procedure should happen once.
 Fireblocks will need a validator key to approve new signing keys.
 This flow is done via the fireblocks sdk and not via this program.

 ![Add validator key flow](docs/flows/add_validator_key.jpg)